gedrutten/Portfolio/content/3644QCA/umbrellaNavigation.md

 \

 Version 2 was successful and once wired up connected nicely to the micro:bit.
 I then ran up a couple of tests, but nothing seemed to give the results I was expecting.
-I started to test for continuity between the wires and the topside of each pin - the only ones that were connected wer the through-hole pins that accommodate the bolts.
+I started to test for continuity between the wires and the topside of each pin - the only ones that were connected were the through-hole pins that accommodate the bolts.
 I removed the micro:bit again and discovered that in fact, the pins on the top are not connected to the opposing pins on the bottom.

 <center>
 {{< figure src="/img/3644QCA/umbrella/20190921_211319.jpg" link="/img/3644QCA/umbrella/20190921_211319.jpg" width="65%" >}}